How much money is enough?

 To calculate your Capital-at-Work Requirement, you need to (#1) know the Standard of Living you require or desire to live a good life throughout your retirement, or old age.
 This is the amount of annual income your investments need to generate for you and your spouse to afford the goods and services required every day for 25 years.
 The minimum is $120,000.

 (#2) Multiply your Standard of Living by 25.
-This is the average number of years of retirement for which your capital must produce income.
-The result is the amount of money you need to have saved in passive investments now to afford your Standard of Living, if you were to retire today.
+The result is the amount of money you need to have saved in passive investments now to maintain your Standard of Living, if you were to retire today.

 To (#3) account for 3% annual inflation, choose the multiplier that most closely matches your current age.
 Use the multiplier to calculate (#4) your Capital-at-Work Required by Age 60.